k2pme/reactscrew/README.md

 A flag to enable data persistence (via localForage) for caching purposes.

 - **methods**:
-An object where each key is a method name (e.g., init, getById, create) and each value is a configuration object
+An object where each key is a method name (e.g., init, getById, create) and each value is a configuration object.

-## What Is a Driver?
+## What Is a Driver ?

 The driver is the React context provider (DriverProvider) that integrates all screws into your application.
 It: